Career Resources for LGBTQ Students

 How to identify companies that are LGBTQ-friendly

 • The best research tool to identify which companies are LGBTQ-friendly is the Corporate Equality Index, released each year by the Human Rights Campaign.
-This report assesses companies based upon a number of criteria, including:
+This report assesses companies based on several criteria, including:

 • Equal employment opportunity policy